vladmandic/pigallery/README.md

 ## Photo Analysis using TensorFlow/JS

-### Main app
+## Server

+Serves media files to client application and extracts metadata on-demand.

+- Place all images and/or videos inside `./media`.
+- If you want to access images already on your drive, symlink folder to location inside `./media`
+- Run server application using `node server.js`
+- Server uses ParcelJS to build distribution in `./dist` and starts ExpressJS HTTP server
+- Note that files in `./dist` are provided only for reference as they will be rebuild on each server start from files in `./client`

+## Client

-Runs main classification, detection and prediction:
+Runs main classification, detection and prediction.

-- Modify `config` object in `gallery.js` as needed
+- Modify `./client/config.js` as needed.
+Entries should be self-explanatory.
 - Provide pretrained models or download them in runtime.
-Default is `/models`
-- Provide images.
-Default is `/samples`
+Default location for models is `./models`
-- Run server application `node server.js`.
-Server uses ParcelJS to build distribution in `/dist` and start HTTP ExpressJS server
 - Connect to <http://localhost/gallery> for image gallery processing
 - Connect to <http://localhost/video> for real-time video processing